Super Bowl Halftime Show Counter-Programming Announced By Turning Point USA

 At the memorial service, which was held on September 21 in the State Farm Stadium in Glendale, Arizona, over 90,000 people attended, including President Donald Trump.

-There, a two-hour Christian worship music set was held, with many of the biggest names in contemporary Christian music performing, including Brandon Lake, Phil Wickham, Chris Tomlin, Kari Jobe Carnes, Cody Carnes, and Tiffany Hudson of Elevation Worship.
+As part of the memorial service, a two-hour Christian worship music set was held, with many of the biggest names in contemporary Christian music performing, including Brandon Lake, Phil Wickham, Chris Tomlin, Kari Jobe Carnes, Cody Carnes, and Tiffany Hudson of Elevation Worship.

 RELATED: Thousands Praise Jesus At Charlie Kirk’s Memorial Service, With Worship Led By Brandon Lake, Phil Wickham, Chris Tomlin, And More

-Christian artist Cory Asbury proposed on his Instagram on October 4 that there should be “an alternative family friendly halftime show.”
+Days before Turning Point USA announced the All American Halftime Show, Christian artist Cory Asbury proposed on his Instagram on October 4 that there should be “an alternative family friendly halftime show.”

 Watch Cory’s pitch for a Christian alternative to the Super Bowl, here: